timokoenig/hostrefugees/README.md

 Every email uses a base [responsive template](https://github.com/leemunroe/responsive-html-email-template) that is located in `material/email-template.html`.
 Before we send an email, we need to inline the css styles with a tool like [htmlemail.io/inline](https://htmlemail.io/inline/).

-Set environment variable `ENABLE_EMAILS=true` to enable the emailing.
+Set environment variable `EMAIL_ENABLE=true` to enable the emailing.

 ## i18n